-- 4 The company has been formed to benefit principally the communities of Arduaine, Clachan, Degnish, Kames, Kilchoan, Kilmelford, Kilninver and Scammadale which comprise the community council area of Kilmelfort and Kilninver and the postcodes PA34 4QS, PA34 4QU, PA34 4RH, PA34 4UT, PA34 4UU, PA34 4UX, PA34 4UY, PA34 4XA, PA34 4XB, PA34 4XD, PA34 4XE, PA34 4XF, PA34 4XG, PA34 4XH and PA34 4XQ ("the Community") with the following objects: - (1) The advancement of community development (including the advancement of rural regeneration) principally within the Community; - (2) The advancement of education; - (3) The advancement of citizenship; - (4) The advancement of environmental protection or improvement; - (5) The provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended; - (6) The advancement of the arts, heritage, culture or science; and - (7) The relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage.
+- The company has been formed to benefit the communities of Arduaine, Clachan, Degnish, Kames, Kilchoan, Kilmelford, Kilninver and Scammadale which comprise the postcode units PA34 4QS, PA34 4QU, PA34 4RH, PA34 4UT, PA34 4UU, PA34 4UX, PA34 4UY, PA34 4XA, PA34 4XB, PA34 4XD, PA34 4XE, PA34 4XF, PA34 4XG, PA34 4XH and PA34 4XQ ("the Community") with the following objects: - (1) The advancement of community development (including the advancement of rural regeneration) within the Community; - (2) The advancement of education; - (3) The advancement of citizenship; - (4) The advancement of environmental protection or improvement; - (5) The provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended; - (6) The advancement of the arts, heritage, culture or science; and - (7) The relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage.

-But only to the extent that the above purposes are consistent with furthering the achievement of sustainable development.
+But only to the extent that the above purposes are consistent with the main purpose of furthering the achievement of sustainable development.

-- 5 The company's objects are restricted to those set out in article 4 (but subject to article 6). - 6 The company may (subject to article 71) add to, remove or alter the statement of the company's objects in article 4; on any occasion when it does so, it must give notice to the registrar of companies and the amendment will not be effective until that notice is registered on the register of companies.
+- 5 The company's objects are restricted to those set out in article 4 (but subject to article 6). - The company may (subject to article 71) add to, remove or alter the statement of the company's objects in article 4; on any occasion when it does so, it must give notice to the registrar of companies and the amendment will not be effective until that notice is registered on the register of companies.